 Think back to when you were in school…

-For a person in the traditional educational system, their reward is what?
+What is the reward for a person in the traditional educational system?
 You got it!
 It’s a good grade.
-They worked hard and applied themselves for the grade – not necessarily because they wanted to learn.
+They work hard and apply themselves for the grade – not necessarily because they want to learn.
+They have to have that grade.

-My problem is this same approach has found its way into adult learning systems in workplaces and in women’s ministry settings.
+My problem is that this same approach has found its way into adult learning systems in workplaces and women’s ministry settings.

 Sadly, it clearly does not work well outside a college classroom.
 In fact, it’s incredibly problematic when we don’t understand what motivates the women in our events or women’s ministry classes.